 Frequently Asked Questions

 Accessibility Services is the office on campus that determines appropriate accommodations.
-The office bases decisions upon documentation collected from a student with a disability, the student’s functional limitations, and the student’s clarification about specific needs and limitations.
+The office bases decisions upon documentation collected from a student requesting accommodations, the student’s functional limitations, and the student’s clarification about specific needs and limitations.

-You may ask the student to provide you with a letter from Accessibility Services verifying that he or she has a disability.
+You may ask the student to provide you with a letter from Accessibility Services verifying that he or she is registered with their office.
 Accessibility Services has a file with documentation of the disability for every student who is registered with the office.
 The specifics of the disability may not be able to be disclosed due to confidentiality issues.

-Please email the student and copy Accessibility Services email acknowledging that you received from Accessibility Services a Letter requesting Accommodations for the class and would like to review their needs for the class.
+Please email the student and copy firstname.lastname@example.org acknowledging that you received from Accessibility Services a Letter requesting Accommodations for the class and would like to review their needs for the class.

-Template for body of email to be sent to the student requesting accommodations.
+Template for the body of the email to be sent to the student requesting accommodations.

 Please be sure to keep the letter you received indicating the specific accommodations for the student for your files.